ccipd/RADISTAT/python/README.md

-# RADIomic Spatial TexturAl descripTor: Python implemntation
+# RADIomic Spatial TexturAl descripTor: Python implementation

 RADISTAT is a radiomic feature descriptor that characterizes the spatial and textural heterogeneity of a given radiomic feature.